-Scholarships are merit-based awards and are available to students who have completed consecutive Fall and Winter Semesters on a fulltime basis.
-Deadlines vary and for many of the scholarships no application is required.
+Scholarships are merit-based awards and are available to students who have completed consecutive Fall and Winter Semesters on a full-time basis.
+Deadlines vary and many of the scholarships do not require an application.

 Bursaries are awards based on financial need and other criteria.
 Full-time students who have successfully completed the Fall Semester and are enrolled full-time in the Winter Semester may be eligible.
 Applications are available online in October on myGPRC.
 Deadline to apply is in early January each year.